spacetimeengineer/mupy/README.md

 $ python3 <package_location>/mupy/mucli/mucli.py
 ```

-- system codes are fundemental to the mupy model and are explained further belo.
+- system codes are fundemental to the mupy model and are explained further below.
 They are essentially used to rapidly development partss and systems from pre-authored libraries.
 The system codes contain parameterization data and can be read/write by the human.

 ### Inputing a system-code

-Each system-code corresponds to a specific part.
+- Each system-code corresponds to a specific part.
 Once typed press enter to generate resources.
 Here are some examples of system-codes and thier corresponding hardware elements.

     μ:# CUBX0006-BLK-L1000W200H15